makohda/IDRC_first_step_course_2018/README.md

 Editing
 - Ctr+D: Delete (call this as forward delete in Windows?)
 - Ctr+H: Backspace; you may have seen such kind of joke in SNS "Be nice to this fool^H^H^H^Hgentleman"
-- Ctr+W: Delete previous single word
+- Ctr+W: Delete a previous single word
 - Ctr+K: Yank (not Yankees).
-Yank is similar with Paste.
-Use with Ctr+K or Ctr+W (similar with Cut)
+Yank is similar to Paste.
+Use with Ctr+K or Ctr+W (similar to Cut)

 Command line history
 - Ctr+P (or Up arrow): Previous command in the history